juxhouse/bela-resources/updaters/Java.md

 ## Requirement

-Your Maven project needs to be installed in the local Maven .m2 repository.
-For a simple Maven project, that is done running:
+Your Maven project needs to be **installed** in the local Maven .m2 repository.
+For a simple Maven project, for example, that is done running:

 `mvn clean install`